mgonzalezrivero/reef_learning/README.md

 Once the AWS instance and data have been configured, the Jupyter Notebooks, in the `notebooks` folder, will provide a guide and an example to run the source code from this repository.
 Here is a brief description of each notebook to automatically extract cover data from your images:

 1. __Train Deep Learning Nets (`train_nets.pynb`):__
 Using the training images and annotations, this step will perform a number of iterations to fine-tune the base Net `model_zoo/VGG_ILSVRC_16_layers.caffemodel`.
-This base Net is a VGG-16 network initialized or trained with the ImageNet dataset.
+This base Net is a VGG-16 network initialized or trained with the ImageNet dataset (1M images and 1K classification units or labels).
 For more details about this Net, please refer to the [Caffe Model Zoo documentation](https://github.com/BVLC/caffe/wiki/Model-Zoo) and the developers [arxiv paper](http://arxiv.org/pdf/1409.1556).
-The provided code will fine-tune this base Net using the training images and annotations provided.
-In the process of training the net, a couple of parameters are recommended to be optimised (e.g., number of iterations, base Learning Rate, Image Scale).
-In this code, multiple nets will be trained using a range of parameter values.
-This step is refered here as "Experiments", and the resulting nets from these experiments will then be screened to select the best network it's performance (step below).
+This code will fine-tune the base Net using the training images and annotations provided.
+In the process of training the net, the last layer of the base net gets replaces by the classifciation units of our data (labels) and the hyperparameters of the network will be adjusted by back-propagation.
+During the training, two more hyperparameters are recommended calibrate (e.g., number of iterations, base Learning Rate, Image Scale). to calibrate such parameters, the code will train  multiple nets using a range of parameter values.
+This step is refered here as "Experiments", and the resulting nets from these experiments will then be screened to select the best network.

 2. __Screen and select best Net configuration on their performance (`compare_nets.pynb`):__
 All Nets produced in the step above, using different configuration parameters, will be contrasted in this step.
 Different performance metrics will be produced based on the net classification on manually classified images.